FAST-ASR/MarkovModels.jl/docs/src/fsm.md

 The MarkovModels package represents Markov chains as probabilistic Finite State Machine (FSMs).
-Here is an example of FSM as used by the MarkovModels package:
+Here is an example of FSM as used by the
+package:

 ![alternative text](images/examplefsm.svg)

-The double edge circle node with the letter "s" (respectively "e") is the initial (respectively final) state of the FSM.
-States with light blue background color are *emitting states*, that is, they are associated with probability density function index (`pdfindex`).
+The double edge circle node with the label "<s>" (respectively "</s>") is the initial (respectively final) state of the FSM.
+States with light blue background color are *emitting states*, that is, they are associated with a probability density function index (`pdfindex`).
 If they have no label, this index is use when displaying the node - as in the example above.
 White circle node with a label written inside are *non-emitting labeled states*.
 The states represented as point are neither emitting nor have a label.
 Finally, the number on the links are the log-probabilities to move from one state to another.

 !!! note
     To be able to visualize FSMs as in the example above when using